gatchi/PSONOVA-Server/README.md

 Installation
 ------------
-Pre-built binaries (32-bit) are available in the bin folder.
-Follow [these instructions](https://www.pioneer2.net/community/threads/tethealla-server-setup-instructions.1/) for setup.
+Download the server folder and follow [these instructions](https://www.pioneer2.net/community/threads/tethealla-server-setup-instructions.1/).

-If you want to build your own binaries, just run "make" in the src directory or use VS.
+If you want to build your own binaries, download the whole repo and run "make" in the top level directory, or use VS.
+The binaries will automatically be copied into your local copy of the server folder.
+Follow the instructions above as normal.